View Park–Windsor Hills, California: Government

-In the state legislature View Park−Windsor Hills is located in the 26th Senate District, represented by Democrat Holly Mitchell, and in the 54th Assembly District, represented by Democrat Sydney Kamlager-Dove.
-Federally, View Park−Windsor Hills is located in California's 37th congressional district, which is represented by Democrat Karen Bass.
+In the state legislature View Park−Windsor Hills is located in the 28th Senate District, represented by Democrat Lola Smallwood-Cuevas, and in the 55th Assembly District, represented by Democrat Isaac Bryan.
+Federally, View Park−Windsor Hills is located in California's 37th congressional district, which is represented by Democrat Sydney Kamlager-Dove.

 Education

 Schools

 The CDP community is within the Los Angeles Unified School District.
 A portion is also within the Inglewood Unified School District.

 Several elementary schools serve the LAUSD portion of community are as follows: